Google Home is a voice-controlled miracle of modern technology.

 With a range of eight colour bases, Google Home is arguably better looking than Amazon Echo.
 Possibly it's slightly more 'feminine' looking, if you like to characterise things that way.

 On the other hand, the smaller Amazon Echo Dot is way more discreet than Google Home.
+And the Google Home Mini might be the best-looking of the lot.

 Google Home: performance